Mailaender/com.voclipse.packaging/README.md

 Creating an .rpm package
 ------------------------

-This creates an .rpm file which can be installed into rpm based Linux distributions, like openSUSE, Fedora, Redhat, etc.
+This creates an .rpm file which can be installed into RPM based Linux distributions like openSUSE, Fedora/RedHat/CentOS, etc.

 Unzip the pre-built voclipse archives into `root/opt/voclipse`.
 Then run `rpmbuild voclipse.spec`

 Creating a .deb package
 -----------------------

-This creates an .deb file which can be installed into .deb based Linux distributions, like Debian and Ubuntu.
+This creates an .deb file which can be installed into DPKG based Linux distributions, like Debian and Ubuntu.

 Unzip the pre-built Eclipse archives into `root/opt/voclipse`.
 Also calculate the size of the installed package and update the dpkg control file